-I am pleased to submit for your review and consideration the fiscal year 2022 operating and capital budgets for the Richmond Metropolitan Transportation Authority (RMTA or Authority).
-The Richmond region, like everywhere in the world, faced challenges as a result of the Covid-19 pandemic.
+I am pleased to submit for your review and consideration the fiscal year 2023 operating and capital budgets for the Richmond Metropolitan Transportation Authority (RMTA or Authority).
+The Richmond Region, like everywhere in the world, has faced challenges as a result of the COVID-19 pandemic.
 In these unprecedented times over the course of the last fiscal year, the RMTA has continued its history of fiscal conservatism and sound financial stewardship.
-As a result, the RMTA is in a strong financial position and has sufficient revenues and reserves to fund its operations, meet its debt obligations and continue to fulfill its mission of facilitating and providing a variety of transportation and public facilities that improve life in the Richmond metropolitan area.
+As a result, the RMTA is in a strong financial position and has sufficient revenues and reserves to fund its operations, meet its debt obligations and continue to fulfill its mission of facilitating and providing a variety of transportation and public facilities that improve life in the Richmond Metropolitan Area.
 The RMTA has also in the face of the pandemic remained committed to delivering excellent customer service to our patrons while safeguarding our staff.

+The FY 2023 Annual Budget demonstrates the Authority's continued ability to prudently manage its finances and provide for the necessary personnel and expenditures to operate and maintain the expressway system.
 You will find that the enclosed RMTA budget is provided on a per facility basis, with comparative prior year amounts broken out.
 Additionally, the budget is delineated by department to better allocate spending categories.
 This budget document is a useful tool which allows management to effectively plan with the Board of Directors how we intend to carry out our mission.
 As a political subdivision with fiduciary responsibilities to our bondholders, customers and staff, the budget provides a very important check and balance, an essential element in our management process.
 This document also serves as a budgetary link to the planning of RMTA's long-range capital and maintenance efforts for its infrastructure assets.

 Although these are unique times, the RMTA's commitment to fiscal conservatism remains a priority.
-Primarily a commuter roadway, the Authority is optimistic that the Covid-19 pandemic is on the downswing and the Richmond region's workforce will incrementally be returning to work in the downtown area.
-Even though we remain optimistic, this budget document conservatively projects that toll revenue will decrease to approximately \$31.7 million due to the continued impact of Covid-19.
-Although there is an anticipated decline in toll revenue, the RMTA's operating budget still allows for the RMTA to maintain its operations in a fiscally efficient manner while still providing first in class customer service.
+Primarily a commuter roadway, the Authority is optimistic that the COVID-19 pandemic is on the downswing and the Richmond region's workforce will incrementally be returning to work in the downtown area.
+We have seen Richmond area private sector employers return employees to work both hybrid and full time office schedules.
+On the public sector side, most recently, Governor Youngkin announced that State of Virginia employees will be required to return to offices on July 5, 2022.
+We remain optimistic, and this budget document conservatively projects that toll revenue will increase to approximately \$36.2 million or 14.0% increase over the FY 2022 budget as traffic begins to rebound from the COVID-19 virus pandemic.
+Our optimism is coupled with our continued monitoring of the impact of COVID-19 and the anticipated ongoing evolution of remote working options.
+Similar to our actions in the past, the RMTA's operating budget still allows for the RMTA to maintain its operations in a fiscally efficient manner while still providing first in class customer service.

+The Authority advertised and procured a new Open Road Tolling (ORT) system project in 2021, the Electronic Toll Collection 2021 project (ETC - 2021).
+This new project will update all ORT zones, also known as Express Lanes, along the Downtown Expressway and Powhite Parkway.
+The project is currently in the early stages of system design and is on-going.
 From an infrastructure perspective, the RMTA has historically prided itself on a well maintained system of roads, bridges and assets.
-The maintenance of the RMTA Expressway System will continue to be a priority.
-While the FY 2022 capital budget has been streamlined, all of the RMTA's most critical capital will be addressed.
-The capital plan allows for the Expressway, one of the gateway's to the city of Richmond, to continue to contribute to the region's economic strength.
+The maintenance of the RMTA Expressway System will continue to be a priority in FY 2023.
+The capital plan allows for the Expressway, one of the gateways to the city of Richmond, to continue to contribute to the region's economic strength.